SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    and maximizes function J. If J(y) <= 1, then ellipsoid E(q, Q)
 	    contains the given intersection, otherwise, it does not.

-	    The intersection of polytopes is a polytope, which is computed by the standard routine of MPT.
+	    The intersection of polyhedrons is a Polyhedron, which is computed by the standard routine of MPT.
 How checked if intersection of
-	    ellipsoids contains polytope is explained in doesContainPoly.
+	    ellipsoids contains Polyhedron is explained in doesContainPoly.

-	    Checking if the union of polytopes belongs to the intersection of ellipsoids is the same as checking if its convex hull belongs to this intersection.
+	    Checking if the union of polyhedrons belongs to the intersection of ellipsoids is the same as checking if its convex hull belongs to this intersection.